morrowind-modding/morrowind-modding.github.io/content/Guides/Patches/Tutorial - Create an ESP Replacer Patch.md

 ### Step 3: Patching
 We need to move the house and associated references added by `MMW_Patches_ESP-Replacer_1a.esp` so that they don't overlap with the tower from `Replacer_1b.esp`.

-First, to make it easier to select what we'll be moving, we can use the `Hide Selection` option with CSSE to hide some references from `Replacer_1b.esp` - see [[#^CSSEHideReference|Tip: Hiding references in the Render Window]].
+First, to make it easier to select what we'll be moving, we can use the `Hide Selection` option with CSSE to hide some references from `Replacer_1b.esp` - see above.
 Hide the following `Replacer_1b.esp` references:
 * Door -- `ex_nord_door_01`
 * Doorframe -- `ex_nord_doorf_01`
 * The tower entrance -- `ex_common_house_addon`